 The following diagram shows a typical business-to-consumer scenario with BYOI identity.
 Note how Microsoft Graph APIs are used to exchange meeting information between Teams and the custom application.

-Azure Communication Services interoperability into Microsoft Teams meetings is currently in preview and will be generally available early next month (December).
+Azure Communication Services interoperability into Microsoft Teams meetings is currently in preview and will be generally available early next month (now available as of 12/9/21).
 Get up and running today with samples and quick starts linked below.

 Check out our conceptual documentation overview with the latest demo showing how to build an experience on a retail website with chat bots, SMS, video calling, and a custom UI enabling customers to connect with zero-friction wherever they are.
 Or watch our launch video from Microsoft Mechanics with Microsoft CVP of Intelligent Communications, Scott Van Vliet.